 Alternatives to hand dryers

-Hand dryer may not be the best solution for everyone or every environment, so what are the alternatives?
-Here more practical alternatives you may want to concider if hand dryers are not for you.
+Hand dryers may not be the best solution for everyone or every environment, so what are the alternatives?
+Here more practical alternatives you may want to consider if hand dryers are not for you.

 Paper towel dispensers: